 - electricians

 - electrical trades assistants

-- ✓ apprentice electricians
+- apprentice electricians

-- ✓ electrical fitter / installer
+- electrical fitter / installer

 - ✓ linesperson / cable jointer

-Industrial inspectors at the Department of Mines, Industry Regulation and Safety have powers under the IR Act to investigate employee complaints about underpayments of pay rates and leave entitlements under this WA award and state employment laws.
+Industrial inspectors at the Department of Energy, Mines, Industry Regulation and Safety have powers under the Industrial Relations Act 1979 to investigate employee complaints about underpayments of pay rates and leave entitlements under this WA award and state employment laws.
 Industrial inspectors also undertake regular proactive compliance audits in particular industries to determine if employers are paying correct wages and keeping correct employment records.

-The penalty for contravening a provision of a WA award or not complying with a requirement relating to employment records is up to \$13,000 for individuals and \$65,000 for bodies corporate.
+The penalty for not complying with a provision of a WA award or not complying with a requirement relating to employment records is up to \$13,000 for individuals and \$65,000 for bodies corporate.
 Higher penalties apply for serious contraventions of up to \$130,000 for individuals and \$650,000 for bodies corporate.
 An industrial inspector is also able to give a person a civil infringement notice, similar to an 'on-the-spot fine', for not complying with employment record-related requirements.
 Record keeping requirements are outlined in the Employment records section.